 Her left eye started twitching.
-"We're not talking about me!
+"W-We're not talking about me!
 You know she can't be trusted!
-She's lied before to turn down confessions; lied to get out of classroom duty, lied about why she's late to class—if she's willing to lie about nothing, imagine how easily she'd lie about something!
+She's lied before to turn down confessions, lied to get out of cleaning duty, lied about why she's late to class—if she's willing to lie about nothing, imagine how easily she'd lie about something!
 Who knows what she'll lie about in the future, if she's not lying to you already!"

 "She's worse off than you!"
 I heard Mai scream behind me.
-"She'll drag you down somewhere you'll never claw out of again!"
+"She'll drag you to hell if you let her!"

 Maybe.
 Probably.
 But I didn't care.

-Crowds of students in the hall acted as my camouflage as I blended among them—it didn't matter what they thought of me anymore.
+Crowds of students in the hall acted as my camouflage as I blended among them—it didn't matter what they or anyone thought of me anymore.

 The beginning of the end was here.